RickyCoDev/Html_Table_Editor/README.md

 ## Reminder
 Remember that I develop and test on Windows, I test only major builds on linux, so expect to find any kind of issues of not-major versions.

-If you find any issues please report them [here](https://github.com/RickyCoDev/Html_Table_Editor/issues).
+If you find an issue please report it [here](https://github.com/RickyCoDev/Html_Table_Editor/issues).
 Remember to carefully describe what happened.

 #Licence
 Copyright (c) 2016 RickyCoDev